ailich/MultiscaleDTM/README.md

     deviation of elevation/bathymetry to account for slope.
-It does this by first fitting a plane to the data in the focal window using ordinary least squares, and then extracting the residuals, and then calculating the standard deviation of the residuals.
+It does this by first fitting a plane to the data in the focal window using ordinary least squares, and then extracting the residuals, and then calculating the standard deviation of the residuals within the focal window.

 <img src="images/adj_sd.png" width="80%">